xiaochenjin/RECOVER/README.md

 <br> This is a package for retreving ***Warren-Cowley SRO parameters*** from perturbed ***atom-probe tomography (APT) data.***

 <br> The main funcitons of this package are:
-* Compute fkr functions through simulating perturbed APT data through either isotropic or anisotropic perturbation of atomic positions. (_examples/numerical-simulation_)
+* Compute fkr functions through simulating perturbed APT data through either isotropic or anisotropic perturbation of atomic positions. (_see examples/numerical-simulation_)
-* Retreive SRO parameters from experimental APT data using the calculated fkr functions (_examples/experimental-APT-analysis_)
+* Retreive SRO parameters from experimental APT data using the calculated fkr functions (_see examples/experimental-APT-analysis_)

 Theoretical foundation and results of this package is documented at (URL of this paper).